orm-fux/ormfux-common-java/ormfux-common-di/README.md

 # About

-This is a small library providing some IOC capabilities (i.e. injection).
-Use this when you have a small application, want IOC comfort, but don't want the large pool of features like they are provided by Spring.
+This is a small library providing some dependency injection capabilities .
+Use this when you have a small application, want DI comfort, but don't want the large pool of features like they are provided by Spring.

 # Usage

-This library provides a set of annotations, with which you can annoate classes and their properties.
+This library provides a set of annotations, with which you can annotate classes and their properties.

 ## Retrieving bean instances

 To manually retrieve a bean instance simply call:

 ```java
 YourBean bean = InjectionContext.getBean(YourBean.class);
 ```